T

 shopping

-A revitalized industrial complex under the 25 de Abril Bridge, now a trendy hub for independent shops, restaurants, cafes, and street art.
-Explore its creative atmosphere and unique boutiques.
+A revitalized industrial complex under the 25 de Abril Bridge, now a trendy hub for shops, restaurants, cafes, and art installations.
+It's a great spot for unique finds and a vibrant atmosphere.

 ~90 min